microsoft/AI-For-Beginners/3-NeuralNetworks/03-Perceptron/README.md

 ## Conclusion

-In this lesson, you learned about a perceptron, which is a binary classification model, and how to training it by using a weights vector.
+In this lesson, you learned about a perceptron, which is a binary classification model, and how to train it by using a weights vector.

 ## 🚀 Challenge